 With all these distractions, it is incredibly difficult to concentrate on anything for very long.
 Something will distract you and that means you will find it very difficult to focus on anything.

 So how to concentrate better?
-What can we do to train ourselves to be better focusing on our work and produce work that lifts us and takes us closer towards achieving our outcomes?
+How to focus better and produce work that lifts us and takes us closer towards achieving our outcomes?

 1. Get Used to Turning off Your Devices